wireapp/wire-webapp/README.md

 ##### Release notes

 Release notes need to be generated with `yarn changelog` after merging to "master" and before creating the new production release tag.
-Release notes will be locally available (not committed to the repository) in [./CHANGELOG.md](./CHANGELOG.md) and sent to our Marketing team to create release notes on [Medium](https://medium.com/wire-news/desktop-updates/home).
+Release notes will be locally available (not committed to the repository) in [./CHANGELOG.md](./CHANGELOG.md) and sent to our marketing team to create release notes on [Medium](https://medium.com/wire-news/desktop-updates/home).

 #### Manual Deployments